Splitting formulas for the local real Gromov-Witten invariants: Linearizations

 \subsection{Linearizations for nodal targets}

-The discussion above extends to the case the target is a nodal curve $\Si_0$ with a pair of complex conjugate nodes $x^\pm$.
-Consider a real map $f_0:C_0 \ra \Si_0$ such that the inverse image of $x^+$ consists only of nodes of the domain and such that $f$ has matching contact multiplicity at these nodes.
-Denote by ${\bf y^+}=\{y_1^+, \dots, y_\ell^+\}$ the inverse image of the node $x^+$ of the target, as in \eqref{nodes.c}.
+The discussion above extends to the case where the target is a nodal curve $\Si_0$ with complex conjugate nodes; here we are discussing the case when the target has a single pair of complex conjugate nodes $x^\pm$.
+Consider a continuous real map $f_0:C_0 \ra \Si_0$ such that the preimage of $x^+$ consists only of nodes of the domain.
+Denote by ${\bf y^+}=\{y_1^+, \dots y_\ell^+\}$ the preimage of the node $x^+$ of the target, and let $\bf y={\bf y^+} \sqcup {\bf y^-}$ where $y_i^-=c(y^+_i)$.
+Then $\bf y$ is a subset of nodes of $C$, and let $\wt C$ be the (partial) normalization of $C$ resolving the nodes in $\bf y$; let $\wt \Si$ be the normalization of $\Si_0$.
+Then $f_0:C_0\ra \Si_0$ lifts to a continuous real map \bear \wt f:\wt C \ra \wt \Si \eear with smooth target (but possibly nodal domain).
+When $f_0:C_0\ra \Si_0$ is an element of the real relative moduli space $\ov \fM(\Si_0)$ of \eqref{mo.over}, then (local) variations in $f_0$ can be described in terms of those of its lift \eqref{f.lift.A}.